bboczeng/Nyxar/docs/backexchange.rst

       .. method:: fetch_submitted_order(order_id)

-         Return order info of the submitted order in the order queue whose id is `order_id`.
+         Return :attr:`Order.info` of the submitted order in the order queue whose id is `order_id`.

       .. method:: fetch_submitted_orders([limit=500])

-         Return order info of last `limit` submitted orders in the order queue.
+         Return :attr:`Order.info` of last `limit` submitted orders in the order queue.
 If `limit=0`, return info of all submitted orders. `limit` defaults to `500`.

       .. method:: fetch_order(order_id)

-         Return order info of the order whose id is `order_id` in the open order book or closed order book.
+         Return :attr:`Order.info` of the order whose id is `order_id` in the open order book or closed order book.

       .. method:: fetch_open_orders([symbol='', limit=500])

-         Return order info of last `limit` open orders in the open order book.
+         Return :attr:`Order.info` of last `limit` open orders in the open order book.
 If `symbol` is specified, only orders under that trading symbols are returned.
 Otherwise all open orders will be returned.
 If `limit=0`, return info of all open orders. `limit` defaults to `500`.

       .. method:: fetch_closed_orders(symbol[, limit=500])

-         Return order info of last `limit` closed orders in the closed order book.
+         Return :attr:`Order.info` of last `limit` closed orders in the closed order book.
 Different from :meth:`.fetch_open_orders`, `symbol` must be specified.

 Exceptions
 ****************